HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 A laboratory results profile specific to COVID-19 is provided to limit the `code` to a [value set describing COVID-19-specific tests](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1114.9/expansion).
 Additional disease-specific profiles may be added in the future.
 To represent a disease without a specific set of profiles, implementers SHALL use [InfectiousDiseaseLaboratoryResultObservation] and [InfectiousDiseaseLaboratoryResultObservationDM], which can be used with [InfectiousDiseaseLaboratoryBundle].

+-->

 ### Approach to constraints in profiles

 The IG is currently focused on coordinating implementers' representations of relevant clinical data, rather than evaluating risk or applying decision rules based on these clinical data.
 For example, this IG does not include information about which vaccine products are considered effective, or which dosing protocols are appropriate for a given product.
 The rationale for focusing on "conveying a clinical history" rather than "evaluating risk or making decisions" is:

 1. Risk evaluation algorithms are likely to evolve faster than IG constraints can be updated.

-    For example, constraining the [VaccinationCredentialImmunization] profile to require specific `vaccineCode` values (e.g., only `CVX#207` and `CVX#208` for the current Moderna and Pfizer-BioNTech vaccines) could pose a problem if a new vaccine receives emergency authorization: recipients of the new vaccination would have non-conforming Immunization resources due to the constraints on `vaccineCode` until the IG could be updated and published.
+    For example, constraining the [SHCImmunizationDM] profile to require specific `vaccineCode` values (e.g., only `CVX#207` and `CVX#208` for the current Moderna and Pfizer-BioNTech vaccines) could pose a problem if a new vaccine receives emergency authorization: recipients of the new vaccination would have non-conforming Immunization resources due to the constraints on `vaccineCode` until the IG could be updated and published.

 1. Risk evaluation algorithms may be actor- or context-dependent.